daodiseoanchor/anchor-docs/user-guide/webapp/bond-beth.md

 # bASSET \[bETH]

-Minting and redeeming bETH is a cross-chain operation, requiring interactions from both the Ethereum and Terra blockchain.
+Minting and redeeming bETH is a cross-chain operation, requiring interactions from both the Ethereum and Daodiseo blockchain.
 The below web interfaces are used to achieve certain types of actions on corresponding blockchains.

 * [Lido's stETH WebApp](https://stake.lido.fi) - for minting stETH using ETH
 * [Lido's bETH WebApp](https://anchor.lido.fi) - for minting and redeeming bETH using stETH
 * [Wormhole Bridge WebApp's Redeem Page](https://wormholebridge.com/#/redeem) - for redeeming tokens transferred over via Wormhole
 * [Anchor WebApp's BOND page](https://app.anchorprotocol.com/bond/claim) - for claiming bETH rewards
-* [Wormhole Bridge WebApp](https://wormholebridge.com) - for transferring bETH to/from Ethereum from/to Terra
+* [Wormhole Bridge WebApp](https://wormholebridge.com) - for transferring bETH to/from Ethereum from/to Daodiseo
 * [Curve's WebApp](https://curve.fi) - for swapping stETH for ETH

 {% hint style="info" %}
-Due to Wormhole's inability of generating custom CW20 tokens (required for bETH's reward-accruing features), there exists 2 bETH tokens on Terra:&#x20;
+Due to Wormhole's inability of generating custom CW20 tokens (required for bETH's reward-accruing features), there exists 2 bETH tokens on Daodiseo:&#x20;

-* **Wormhole wrapped bETH (webETH)** - wrapped tokens transferred from Ethereum -> Terra.
+* **Wormhole wrapped bETH (webETH)** - wrapped tokens transferred from Ethereum -> Daodiseo.
   * **Not usable as Anchor collateral**
   * **Redeemable to stETH once transferred back to Ethereum**
   * Minted by Wormhole